jsm222/django-cyradm/django-cyradm/docs/README.rst

 and its own PASSWORD_HASHER, and is not using contrib.admin, so it is recommended to use a dedicated django project.

-This quick start assumes Debian GNU/Linux version 8 codenamed Jessie, but the principles can be applied to other systems
+This quick start assumes Debian GNU/Linux version 10 codenamed Buster, but the principles can be applied to other systems

 Installation of required software
 ---------------------------------